-- An injured person should only be allowed to transport his/her self for medical attention if it is deemed that it can be done so safely and without further risk to the individual, or the public. - The parents of any students who are under 18 should be informed of any medical incidents that involve their children.
-Complete all forms relating to personal emergency contact information.
-Adult students are also asked to provide personal emergency contact information. - Students may be walked to or advised to visit the Student Health Centre (SHC) located on the 4th floor of Place Riel.
+- An injured person should only be allowed to transport his/her self for medical attention if it is deemed that it can be done so safely and without further risk to the individual, or the public. - Students may be walked to or advised to visit the Student Health Centre (SHC) located on the 4th floor of Place Riel.